Preparing in advance for some of the common interview questions you may be asked will enable you to put in the best performance on the day

 This question, usually the opener, tops the list of typical interview questions.
 It's incredibly important, as you can provide the interviewer with a great first impression.
-Preparation is key, but your answer shouldn't sound rehearsed.
+Preparation is important, but your answer shouldn't sound rehearsed.
 Focus on your skills, characteristics and successes, and how they make you a strong candidate in terms of the job description.

 Keep your answer to less than five minutes.
-Generally, you should begin with an overview of your highest qualification and greatest achievements, before running through your work experience and giving examples of the skills that you've developed.
+Generally, begin with an overview of your highest qualification and greatest achievements, before running through your work experience and giving examples of the skills that you've developed.
 If your work history is limited, focus on the areas of academia that you’ve most enjoyed and how this relates to the job.

 Why do you want to work here?